What is cPanel? A beginner's guide to web hosting control panels

 Is cPanel free?

-Do I need cPanel for WordPress?
+Do I need cPanel to use WordPress?

-Why are some hosts dropping cPanel?
+Why are some hosting providers moving away from cPanel?

 Where to go next on Hostilo